rossgore/rossgore.github.io/research/research.md

 * Frydenlund, E., Şener, M. Y., Gore, R., Boshuijzen-van Burken, C., Bozdag, E., & de Kock, C. (2019).
 [Characterizing the Mobile Phone Use Patterns of Refugee-Hosting Provinces in Turkey.](/turkey-refugee-analysis-paper.pdf) In *Guide to Mobile Data Analytics in Refugee Scenarios* (pp. 417-431).
 Springer, Cham.

+## Mobile Data as Public Health Decision Enabler: A Case Study of Cardiac and Neurological Emergencies

+We used [anomyized cell-phone data](/D4D_Senegal.pdf) from Senegal provided by the Data For Development challenge and joined with with demographic data and the location of hospitals to identify those areas in the country where adding an additional hospital would most reduce the travel time during the critical initial period for patients experiencing an heart attack or stroke.
+The research won the "Partical Application Prize" in the Data For Development (D4D) challenge sponsored by [The Orange Foundation](https://www.fondationorange.com/Orange-Foundation-around-the-world).

+#### Related Publications

+* Mutafungwa, E., Thiessard, F., Diallo, P., Gore, R., Jouhet, V., Karray, C. & Diallo, G. (2015).
+[Mobile Data as Public Health Decision Enabler: A Case Study of Cardiac and Neurological Emergencies.](/D4D_Research_report.pdf) In *Data for Development (D4D) Challenge at Net Mob 2015, Boston, USA, 7-10 April 2015*.

 ## Simulation Debugging, Verification & Validation